John Clayton (d. 1737): Career in Virginia

-Meanwhile, in 1710, Clayton was elected to the board governing the College of William and Mary in Williamsburg, and from 1712-1714 also received a salary as clerk of the committee of Propositions and Grievances for the House of Burgesses, a position which ended when he became a burgess in his own right, as discussed below.
+Meanwhile, in 1710, Clayton was elected to the board governing the College of William and Mary in Williamsburg, and from 1712 to 1714 also received a salary as clerk of the committee of Propositions and Grievances for the House of Burgesses, a position which ended when he became a burgess in his own right, as discussed below.
 Clayton helped oversee repairs to the capital in both the 1710s (when he also oversaw the surveying of Williamsburg's streets), and again in the 1720s.
 Some of these activities may have been part of his duties as justice of the peace for surrounding James City County, for the justices collectively were responsible for administering the county in that era, and Clayton became the presiding judge for the county court in 1717.

 When the town of Williamsburg received a charter from the legislature in 1722, Clayton became its recorder, or chief legal officer, and continued in that position until his death.

 For nearly two decades, voters in Virginia's successive capitals, Jamestown and Williamsburg and surrounding James City County successively elected Clayton as either their sole representative in the House of Burgesses (for Jamestown, and later for Williamsburg) or as one of their two representatives (for James City County).